Elisabeth Kubler-Ross was a Swiss physician/researcher who undertook seminal work on the grief process.

 “A change can work only if the people affected by it can get through the transition it causes successfully.”

-All of this is examined [in the context of the Grief-Cycle model], co-related and integrated with the other key areas and is addressed in the "Practitioners Masterclass" which takes a holistic view of the key areas and shows you how to put all this into practise.
+All of this is examined [in the context of the Grief-Cycle model], co-related and integrated with the other key areas and is addressed in the "Practitioners Masterclass".